Markovian stochastic approximation with expanding projections: Verifying noise conditions

 \subsection{Smooth family of Markov kernels}

-In many practically interesting settings, the mapping $\theta\mapsto P_\theta$, possibly restricted to a suitable set, satisfies a Hölder continuity condition.
-This continuity allows one to establish Condition \ref{cond:general-noise-theorem-cond} \eqref{eq:contin-sum} in a natural way \citep{andrieu-moulines,sa-verifiable,benveniste-metivier-priouret}.
+In many practically interesting settings, the mapping $\theta\mapsto P_\theta$, possibly restricted to a suitable set, satisfies a H\"{o}lder continuity condition.
+This continuity allows one to establish Condition \ref{cond:general-noise-theorem-cond}\ref{eq:contin-sum} in a natural way \cite{andrieu-moulines,sa-verifiable,benveniste-metivier-priouret}.
 We restate these results in a quantitative manner below, so that they are directly applicable in the present setting.
-The Hölder continuity condition is given as follows.
+The H\"{o}lder continuity condition is given as follows. \begin{condition} Suppose Condition \ref{cond:geom-erg} holds and for any $\theta,\theta'\in\hat{\Theta}$, there exist a constant $D_{\theta,\theta' ,r}\in[0,\infty)$ and a constant $\beta_D\in(0,\infty)$ independent of $\theta$, $\theta'$ and $r$ such that for any function $\|f\|_{V^r}<\infty$